ValentinGhibaudo/Scripts_Odor_Music_Brain_Body/README.md

 # Pipeline of analysis for project "Odor, Music, Brain-Body" from Ghibaudo et al., 2024.

-This repository is organized into 5 types of python scripts :
+This repository is organized into 5 types of python scripts, that could be run thanks to Python >= 3.11 with libraries described in the file "requirements.txt" :

 - 1) Scripts containing useful tools (functions) and variables used in several scripts :
     - bibliotheque_artifact_detection.py